vilvaathibanpb/styled-wind-docs/README.md

 ## Prerequisite

-Basic knowledge of [styled-components](https://styled-components.com/) and [tailwindcss](https://tailwindcss.com/).
-The list of tailwind class names can be found [here](https://nerdcave.com/tailwind-cheat-sheet)
+Basic knowledge of [styled-components](https://styled-components.com/) and names of class in [tailwindcss](https://tailwindcss.com/).
+The list of tailwind class names can be found [here](https://nerdcave.com/tailwind-cheat-sheet).

 ## Features